Cancer in Norway

 The background for these numbers is complex, partly due to earlier detection of cancer at a stage where it can be treated more effectively, and partly due to new and better treatments with personalized medicine.

-Despite the fact that more and more people are surviving, it is still the case that a significant number die from cancer every year.
-11,452 people in Norway died of cancer in 2024.
+Despite the fact that more and more people are surviving, a significant number of people still die from cancer every year.
+11,703 people in Norway died of cancer in 2025, making cancer the leading cause of death in Norway.

-Cancer of the lung, colon and rectum, prostate, and breast cancer among women accounted for more than half of all deaths from cancer in 2024.
+Cancer of the lung, colon and rectum, prostate, and breast cancer among women accounted for half of all deaths from cancer in 2025.

 In addition, a significant number of deaths are caused by pancreatic cancer.
-Although this is not among the most frequent forms of cancer, with around 1.000 cases annually, this form of cancer has a poor prognosis and many die quickly after diagnosis.
-In 2024, 954 people died of this form of cancer, according to figures from the Cause of Death Register.
+Although this is not among the most frequent cancer types, with around 1,000 cases annually, this form of cancer has a poor prognosis and many die quickly after diagnosis.
+1002 people died of this form of cancer in 2025, according to figures from the Cause of Death Register.

-Cancer affects mostly the elder.
+Cancer mainly affect the elderly.
 Half of all people diagnosed with cancer are aged 71 or older - and 90 per cent are over 50.

-In Norway, therefore, a significant part of the sharp increase in number of cancer cases over the last 50 years is due to the fact that we have become more numerous, live longer than before, and that an increasing proportion of the population is older.
+In Norway, therefore, a significant part of the sharp increase in number of cancer cases over the last 50 years is due to the growth in the population, that we live longer than before, and that an increasing proportion of the population is older.

 For some cancers, the incidence has decreased.
 This applies, for example, to cervical cancer, where the diagnosis and treatment of precursors has led to a reduction in people getting this disease.
 In the long term, it is also expected that HPV vaccination will contribute to a lower incidence of cervical cancer.